second-state/wasmedge-nodejs-starter/README.md

 * The Rust functions are in the `src` directory.
 You can put high performance workload into Rust functions.
 * The JavaScript functions are in the `node` directory and they can access the Rust functions.
+* Use the `node node/test.js` command to run the test cases.
 * Use the `node node/app.js` command to run the application in Node.js.

 Read more: